thomps9012/Week9HW/README.md

 <img src="https://avatars0.githubusercontent.com/u/60509970?v=4" alt="avatar" style="border-radius: 16px" width="30" />

-If you have any questions about the repo, open an issue or contact [thomps9012](https://api.github.com/users/thomps9012) directly at null.
+If you have any questions about the repo, you can contact [thomps9012](https://api.github.com/users/thomps9012) directly at null.